 Driveway-A private roadway meeting the requirements of these Regulations that provides access to a lot.

-Driveway, Common -A private driveway meeting the requirements of these Regulations providing access to two interior lots or an interior lot and a lot.
+Driveway, Common -A private driveway providing access to two or more lots.

-Easement - A right in favor of one other than the owner of land to use the land for a special purpose not inconsistent with the general prope1iy interest of the owner.
+Easement – A legal right to use another entity’s land for a specific, limited purpose (such as access)

 Engineer - A professional engineer, licensed by the State of Connecticut, who utilizes the knowledge of the physical sciences, the understanding and interpretation of geological and topographical data, the results of soils and flow tests in order to design and construct roadways, utilities and structures upon the land in such a way that the community is best served.